intel/pti-gpu/tools/oneprof/README.md

 Usage: ./oneprof[.exe] [options] <application> <args>
 Options:
---raw-metrics [-m]               Collect raw metric stream for the device --kernel-intrevals [-i]          Collect raw kernel intervals for the device --kernel-metrics [-k]            Collect over-time metrics for each kernel instance --aggregation [-a]               Collect aggregated metrics for each kernel instance in time-based mode --kernel-query [-q]              Collect aggregated metrics for each kernel instance in query-based mode
+--raw-metrics [-m]               Collect raw metric stream for the device --kernel-intervals [-i]          Collect raw kernel intervals for the device --kernel-metrics [-k]            Collect over-time metrics for each kernel instance --aggregation [-a]               Collect aggregated metrics for each kernel instance in time-based mode --kernel-query [-q]              Collect aggregated metrics for each kernel instance in query-based mode